 It’s essential that the teenager and parent(s) meet with the surgeon before deciding to undergo nose reshaping surgery.
 Dr. Bared will fully explain the procedure to parent and teen, including the timeline for the surgery and recovery and follow-up afterwards.

 The surgeon might ask the teen why he or she wants the surgery, how long he or she has wanted it for, and make sure he or she understands the risks and expectations for the surgery.
 If a surgeon doesn’t think a teen is quite ready for the surgery, it is important that this be conveyed.

 As long as a teen has reached the emotional and physical maturity needed for a nose reshaping procedure, the benefits can outweigh the risks.
 Many teens who undergo rhinoplasty experience an increase in self esteem and self confidence after the surgery.
 They feel happy and satisfied with their new nose.
 In addition, when breathing problems are present, these can be relieved, allowing teens to potentially sleep and breathe better.

-Board-certified plastic surgeon Dr. Jeffrey Epstein specializes in rhinoplasty procedures in Miami.
-If you are a teenager or the parent of a teen who is considering a nose job, contact Dr. Epstein for a consultation about the surgery today at (305) 666-5884 in Florida.
+Board-certified plastic surgeon Dr. Anthony Bared specializes in rhinoplasty procedures in Miami.
+If you are a teenager or the parent of a teen who is considering a nose job, contact Dr. Bared for a consultation about the surgery today at (305) 666-5884 in Florida.